Natalie Teeger: Yeah, I think I might know about that.

 - Dorm Life also uses the sock-on-the-doorknob variant, but another time, Courtney just tells Brit to wait outside, creating an awkward situation when Brit finds Mike coming out the door.

 - One PPC fic has Agent Gremlin trying out a tie on the doorknob as an experiment to see if it worked (she wasn't having sex, just sleeping) but her partner Xericka had no idea what it meant, leading to some awkwardness.

-- A variation occurs in an episode of The Simpsons after Homer procures a sex-tonic and gives the kids money to go to a movie in order to get them out of the house.
+- A variation occurs in an episode: after Homer procures a sex-tonic and gives the kids money to go to a movie in order to get them out of the house.
 The kids apparently have no idea what their parents are doing.

 - From another episode:

 Kirk Van Houten: If you see a tie on the door knob, that means I'm with a lady.